 I notice the other children in my my kids' school.
 There is a lot more ethnic variety than I ever realized.
 I know which kids, by face, are friendly and which look like borderline bullies.
 I can tell from my son's reaction that he's spotted a friend going to the park, or if he saw someone he doesn't like.
 Best of all, I've met my daughter's friends.
 Now, after school, she tells me about her day, which friend did what, who said something funny, who got sent to detention, and I know who she's talking about.
 I think my daughter and her friends could fill up a couple of middle grade novels.
 They're a funny group of kids.

 Part of all this acknowledgement of the world around me, I think, comes from writing.
-I tend to notice things that I think other people don't because I try to find out more about who I'm talking to through their body language, their fashion sense or lack of, their facial movements, their gestures, and choice of words.
+I try to find out more about who I'm talking to through their body language, their fashion sense or lack of, their facial movements, their gestures, and choice of words.
 I learn to define characters by looking, almost studying the way people in my world behave.
 When I decide on a character, I think "She's a cross between Mary and Jane, and maybe a little bit of Kate," and then I take their habits, their traits, their histories, and mesh them into rich complex characters.

 And you never know when or where inspiration will hit you.

 Almost every day, after I pick up the kids from school, I stop at a small coffee shop to get my second cup of coffee.
-While on line almost a year ago, I overheard a very old woman tell her husband that she wanted two sugars in her coffee.
+While on line, I overheard a very old woman tell her husband that she wanted two sugars in her coffee.
 He argued that she should only have one.
 She then tried to stomp her cane on his feet but kept missing.
 He laughed and then ordered her a coffee with two sugars.
 That was sweet, I thought.
-Later, I happen to sit at the table next to them and heard them speak in Spanish.
-My daughter kept asking me why I was giggling, but I couldn't translate the things they said.
-He was telling his wife dirty jokes and they were hilarious!
+After I bought my coffee, my kids and I sat at the table next to them.
+I overheard their conversation in Spanish and began giggling -- he was telling his wife dirty jokes and they were hilarious!
 This couple sparked a dialog in my head that went into a scene in my novel, A Selfish Moment, between an older couple bickering but laughing about it throughout.
 It was perfect.

 To think that just a few years ago I was rushing through my life not noticing the people in my world.
 Hopefully I'll never miss out again.